 Correctly optimised content will not only develop your brand image to the public eye but also pull you into the limelight.

-They help you get better ranks easily; it also helps to establish yourself as a reliable figure in your field.
+They help you get better ranks easily; they also help to establish yourself as a reliable figure in your field.

 4. Build your Credibility